MTechWare/wintool/src/tabs/README.md

 Check out the included example tabs:
 - `example-tab/` - Demonstrates basic tab structure and features
 - `system-info/` - Shows how to use Electron APIs and real-time updates
+- `script-editor/` - A full-featured script editor with syntax highlighting, theme selection, and script execution

 ## Troubleshooting